hibbitts-design/grav-gantry5-particle-cc-license/README.md

 1. Open the folder of your active Gantry theme.
 For example, if you are using the Hydrogen theme open the folder `/user/themes/g5_hydrogen/`.
 2. If a `custom` folder already exists open it, otherwise create it.
-3. If a `particles` folder already exists open it, otherwise create it.
+3. If a `particles` folder already exists within the `custom` folder open it, otherwise create it.
 4. Upload `cc_license.html.twig` and `cc_license.yaml` files into the `particles` folder.
 For example, if you are using the Hydrogen theme copy the two particle files into `/user/themes/g5_hydrogen/custom/particles`.

 ## Particle Options